 * and are a major improvement on the existing documentation.
 These descriptions

-* may have to be modified to reflect the re-implementation of H5P.
+* may have to be modified to reflect the re-implementation of H5P. * * callbacks_mt_safe: Boolean flag used to indicate whether all callbacks are * multi-thread safe.
+If this field is not set, the global mutex must * be held when the callback is called. * * create: Function to call when a property is created.

 *